-- Drawing an image is slightly slower than when using Display format. - Not designed for images with many different pixel colors: in such case, the output file size may be larger than the original image file.
+- Drawing an image may be slightly slower than using an uncompressed format supported by the GPU. - Not designed for images with many different pixel colors: in such case, the output file size may be larger than the original image file.